Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Citadel of Flame
 Don't worry too much about the first zone, you will take damage.
-RNG can be a pain and you sometimes have to wait a while before being able to progress, being able to delete flame with your sword doesn't help much.
-For the platforming here some of the ceiling are too low and you will be forced to boost yourself to the side by breaking a crystal (breaking by throwing a third blue thingy at it, not with your sword).
+RNG can be a pain and you sometimes have to wait a while before being able to progress, being able to cut flames with your sword doesn't help much.
+For the platforming some of the ceilings are too low and you will be forced to boost yourself to the side by breaking a crystal (breaking by throwing a third blue thingy at it, not with your sword).
 The [m] achievement is not too bad if you are careful and stay on the left side to catch flames, you can always leave the room to reset it if you got hit.

 ![](https://media.retroachievements.org/Badge/153522.png) [Firecatcher [m] (5)](https://retroachievements.org/achievement/109423)
 _In Citadel of Flame catch required amount of fire without dropping pot (reenter room to reset)_